peteroh23/RecommenderSystem/README.md

 In RS1-RS4, MovieLens dataset (100K and Latest) and graphLab library (recommender system algorithms) are used.

 SurpriseRS uses the Surprise library to incoporate 4 different kinds of K-NN algorithms: K-NN Basic, K-NN Baseline, K-NN w/ Means, and K-NN w/ Z Score.
 This python script predicts ratings of a specific user and a specific item.

+SurpriseRS2 also used the Surprise library.
+This recommender system asks the user to rate 20 different movies.
+Then, with the new user information, 5 different algorithms are used to produce 25 movie recommendations in total.
+The recommendation algorithms used are: Surprise Baseline, K-NN, Matrix-Factorization, Slope-One, Co-Clustering.